-A huge restaurant menu with too many choices of cuisines may end up confusing the customer.
-By narrowing down on a specific cuisine, you can cut down the menu size, reduce the variety of raw ingredients required, increase efficiency of staff to prepare and present the food better and at the same time, help your customers make a quick decision.
+A huge restaurant menu design with too many choices of cuisines may end up confusing the customer.
+By narrowing down on a specific cuisine, you can cut down the menu size, reduce the variety of raw ingredients required, increase the efficiency of staff to prepare and present the food better and at the same time, help your customers make a quick decision.
 You can also introduce rare, local specials to beat competitors serving similar cuisines.

 Also, it is also difficult to maintain a large raw material inventory for varying kinds of cuisines, whereas, dishes that use same ingredients help you reduce wastage of raw materials and the time taken to prepare them.

 The layout of the restaurant menu design should be clear and uncluttered.
 The font should be bold, aesthetically pleasing and yet, clearly visible.
 The theme of the menu should reflect the font type, colour and should match the overall design of the restaurant.
 Thus, you can create a cuisine-centric look and feel to the menu card and the ambience that instantly connect people to the food.
 At the same time, also remember that too much graphics might look messy and take away the attention from the menu items.